 Chemotherapy is a strong form of chemical drug therapy that destroys rapidly growing cells.
 It may be needed to stop the growth of the brain tumor cells, or it may be done in conjunction with radiation to help lower the dose of radiation needed.

 Relatively little is known about pilocytic astrocytomas in adults.
 Less than 25 percent of pilocytic astrocytomas occur in adults older than 20.
 Similar to juvenile tumors, treatment in adults typically involves surgery to remove the tumor.
-When a pilocytic astrocytoma occurs in adults, it’s more likely to be aggressive and more likely to recur again after surgery.
+When a pilocytic astrocytoma occurs in adults, it’s

 In general, the prognosis is excellent.
 If the tumor is completely removed by surgery, the chances of being “cured” are very high.
 Pilocytic astrocytoma has a five-year survival rate of over 96 percent in children and young adults, which is one of the highest survival rates of any brain tumor.
 Pilocytic astrocytomas that occur in the optic pathway or hypothalamus have a slightly less favorable prognosis.